POLICIES & PROGRAMS

 - The transit system shall make special efforts to provide transportation for persons with disabilities, and will comply with 49 CFR 27, Nondiscrimination on the Basis of Disability.

 These rights are protected under Title VI of 1964.
+For further details, see Asheville's entire Title VI program.
 To make a Title VI complaint complete the Complaint Form (ENGLISH / ESPAÑOL).

 Public Discourse at the Transit Center